-ESB - the large company winner in 2011 is a leading Irish energy utility with international operations and employs 7,150 people.
+ESB - the large company winner in 2011 is a leading Irish energy utility with international operations and employs 7.150 people.
 Established in 1927, ESB has always had a strong safety culture.
-It has been promoting work related road safety since the 1960's, through inhouse safe driving awards.
-In 2004, the ESB Safe Driving Bureau was set up and the first of the safe driving programmes was introduced which aim to reduce the risk to staff drivers, and to all road users, through ongoing safe driving initiatives.
+It has been promoting work related road safety since the 1960s through in-house safe driving awards.
+In 2004, the ESB Safe Driving Bureau was set up and the first of the safe driving programmes was introduced which aim to reduce the risk to staff drivers and to all road users through ongoing safe driving initiatives.
+A range of key initiatives such as Driving and Transport Risk assessment, a Fleet Management System and a new ESB Road Safety Strategy: Our journey to Excellence 2013-2020 have been introduced.
+The number of serious and fatal collisions recorded annually for the commercial fleets fell from 63 in 2004 to 13 in 2013.
+Other benefits included reduced costs for lost time and lower costs for damage repair (€1million in 2003 vs €650.000 in 2013); a substantial reduction in insurance costs (ESB commercial fleet insurance costs in 2013 were 25% of costs of insurance in 2004) and less exposure to potential compensation claims and associated costs (152 at fault collisions versus 67 in 2013 - 85 fewer compensation cases).